 If not used, bits 44 through 47 of the Transfer Frame Primary Header shall be set to ‘all zeros’.

-Frame Header Error Control
+Frame Header Error Control ** NOTE TO TOM GANNETT – Insert FHEC Text from Ken Andrews which I provided to you in Huntsville, which modifies this section **

 If implemented, Bits 48-63 of the Transfer Frame Primary Header shall contain the Frame Header Error Control.